-How to calculate loan interest
+How to calculate simple interest on a loan

 The monthly payment is fixed, but the interest you’ll pay each month is based on the outstanding principal balance.
 So, if you pay off the loan early, you could save a sizable amount in interest, assuming the lender doesn’t charge a prepayment penalty.